akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 **10 February 1115**

-After some time, Sir Guy was brought before the Queen in the Great Hall.
+After some time, Sir Guy was brought before the Queen, who was seated in the Great Hall.
 A small crowd had gathered – nobles, clerks, a few knights.
-Roger, Bishop of Salisbury and Robert de Beaumont, Earl of Leicester, stood at the Queen’s side.
+Lord Roger, Royal Judiciar and Bishop of Salisbury, stood at the Queen’s side.

-Matilda’s voice was cold.
-“Guy de Montfort of Évreux, you have been found guilty of attempted kidnapping, of forging documents to defraud the King’s justice, and of plotting against the King’s vow.
+Lord Roger’s voice was cold.
+“Guy de Montfort of Évreux, you have been found guilty of attempted kidnapping, of defrauding the King’s justice, and of plotting against the King’s vow.
 These are treasonous acts.
 Do you have anything to say for yourself?”

 Guy stood in chains, his face pale.
 “I acted alone.
 I wanted Stanwey.
 There was no larger plot.”

-The Queen’s eyes narrowed, but she turned aside.
-“Lord Beaumont?”
+The Queen’s eyes narrowed, displeased, but she turned aside.
+“Lord Roger?”

-Lord Robert de Beaumont stepped forward.
-“My lady, the document were fabricated by a clerk in the employ of a Flemish merchant.
-The merchant was been arrested this morning.
-Your accomplices have abandoned you, Montfort.”
+Lord Roger stepped forward.
+“My lady, we have documents fabricated by a clerk in the employ of a Flemish merchant.
+The merchant has been arrested early yesterday morning while fleeing to the coast.
+Your accomplices have all abandoned you, Montfort.”

-Sir Guy said nothing.
+Guy said nothing.

 The Queen rose.
-“You are stripped of all lands and titles.
+“You are hereby stripped of all lands and titles.
 Your estates are forfeit to the crown.
 You will leave England within three days.
 If you return, you will be hanged for treason.”

 She turned to the guards.
-“Take him away.”
+“Send him.”

 Sir Guy bowed his head.
 He did not look at Beatrice.
 He did not look at Godfrey.
-He walked out of the hall, and no one ever spoke of him again.
+He walked out of the hall, and few ever spoke of him again.

 About that time, certain other people found that King Henry indeed had a long hand, and an even longer memory.
 For that hand reached out across the narrow sea, to find a man in a house, a merchant in a warehouse and a lord in a castle.